Religious Discrimination Lawyers in New Jersey

+New Jersey religious discrimination lawyers are well-versed in handling cases where employees have been treated unfairly due to their religious practices.
 Laws of the United States and New Jersey prohibit employers from discriminating against their employees based on many characteristics, including religion.
-Your employer may not stereotype you or treat you unfairly because you practice a certain religion.
+Your employer may not stereotype or mistreat you because you practice a certain religion.

 The religious discrimination lawyers at O’Connor, Parsons, Lane & Noble can help you with your religious discrimination case.

 It is against the law for an employer to treat you differently because of your religion or creed.
 The law protects people who believe in both traditional and non-traditional religions, as well as non-believers.
-The protections are very broad, and they also include sincerely held moral and ethical beliefs comparable to traditional beliefs.
+The protections are very broad and include sincerely held moral and ethical beliefs comparable to traditional beliefs.
 Even if you are perceived to be of a particular faith, you are protected.
-Employers may not ask you about your religious faith, affiliations, or worship practices.
+Employers may not ask about your religious faith, affiliations, or worship practices.

-Any adverse employment action taken against you as a result of religion may constitute discrimination based on your religious beliefs.
+Any adverse employment action taken against you because of your religion may constitute discrimination based on your religious beliefs.

 Adverse actions can include termination, demotion, unequal pay, prejudicial hiring practices, failure to promote an employee, and inequality in granting leave training, benefits, or work assignments.

-Adverse actions might also take the form of harassment that creates a hostile work environment.
+Adverse actions might also be harassment that creates a hostile work environment.
 Employers may be liable for harassment by supervisors, co-workers, and non-employees, i.e., customers or vendors.

-This law does not apply to employers that are religious associations or organizations.
-Those employers may use religious affiliation as a condition of employment.
-They may also follow their religious standards to establish criteria for employment.
+This law does not apply to employers who are religious associations or organizations.
+Those employers may use religious affiliation as a condition of employment and follow their religious standards to establish employment criteria.

 What Is a Hostile Work Environment?